alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 That small asterisk makes all the difference.
 Now the method operates on the original struct and can thus modify it.
-Adding to the confusion, access to an attribute is done using `.` for both structs and struct pointers.
+Adding to the confusion, access to an attribute is done using the dot '`.`' for both structs and struct pointers.

 The problem is compounded for functions.